Boethius: De institutione musica

 In De musica I.2, Boethius describes 'musica instrumentis' as music produced by something under tension (e.g., strings), by wind (e.g., aulos), by water, or by percussion (e.g., cymbals).
-Boethius himself doesn't use the term 'instrumentalis', which was used by Adalbold II of Utrecht (975–1026) in his Epistola cum tractatu.
+Boethius himself does not use the term 'instrumentalis', which was used by Adalbold II of Utrecht (975–1026) in his Epistola cum tractatu.
 The term is much more common in the 13th century and later.
 It is also in these later texts that musica instrumentalis is firmly associated with audible music in general, including vocal music.
 Scholars have traditionally assumed that Boethius also made this connection, possibly under the header of wind instruments ("administratur ... aut spiritu ut tibiis"), but Boethius himself never writes about "instrumentalis" as separate from "instrumentis" explicitly in his very brief description.

 In one of his works within De institutione musica, Boethius said that "music is so naturally united with us that we cannot be free from it even if we so desired."

 During the Middle Ages, Boethius was connected to several texts that were used to teach liberal arts.
 Although he did not address the subject of trivium, he did write many treatises explaining the principles of rhetoric, grammar, and logic.
 During the Middle Ages, his works of these disciplines were commonly used when studying the three elementary arts.
 The historian R. W. Southern called Boethius "the schoolmaster of medieval Europe."

 An 1872 German translation of "De Musica" was the magnum opus of Oscar Paul.

 Opuscula sacra

-Boethius also wrote Christian theological treatises, which supported Catholicism and condemned Arianism and other heterodox forms of Christianity.
+Boethius also wrote Christian theological treatises, which supported orthodox theology and condemned Arianism and other heterodox forms of Christianity.